 Physical SAN security

-Physical elements of a SAN include the enterprise’s premises, their storage devices, and any network switches, routers, and other hardware.
+Physical elements of a SAN include the enterprise’s premises, its storage devices, and any network switches, routers, and other hardware.

 Storage area networks include physical network switches and connect to physical storage systems.
 Those network components, hard drives, and flash arrays must be protected, too.